freer4/elevuetor/elevuetor-js/README.md

 # elevuetor
-A package to connect EfVueMantle to Vue3
+A package to connect your server to Vue3

 What this project aims to do, ideally, is allow data models from .net applications to be understood and interacted with by Vue3 applications.